MiaRasmussen05/Test3/README.md

     - With two additional boxes to the right of the form the visitor will get information on respond time.
 As well as the email address and hours where the creator will be working.
     - In the form the visitor have to give there full name, there email address, choose a topic in the radio buttons, and give a little about what there inquiry is about.
 For  - To be able to push the send button all the boxes need to be answered as well as one radio button needs to be choosen.
     - The send button then send the visitor to another page with a pop up window that needs to be clicked.
 Then they get a thank you that their message have been submited and with a link to go back to the home page.
+    - On medium screens the two boxes jump beside each other above the form.
+On smaller screen they go on each other to keep it fully responsive.

   - ### Game Page
+    - The game page has the game board in the middle of the screen inside the card shape.
+With the clickable controls on the right side and the pause button on the left corner right next to the game.
+Score board above the game.
+    - The game board is in a light green color to simulat grass, and the border is made up from an images that looks like a bush is inclosing the game.
+    - The score board above the game shows the score number that goes up with the food that gets eaten.
+It shows the hightscore of the correct player.
+And what level they get to on the current play.
+    - The clickable buttons to the right is fully responsive with hover effects that shows they are clickable.
+With different colors for each of the four control buttons.
+    - On the game page the page links are gone and the logo is used to go back to the home page.
+    - On smaller screens the controls are moved under the game board and the game board fills out the width out the screen under the logo.
+The pause button stays on the left side but moves under the board instead of staying on the side.

 - ### Future Features